-In honor of our free exhibition We the People: The Radical Notion of Democracy, we invite you to join us for a conversation in the Great Hall with 66th Secretary of State Dr. Condoleezza Rice.
+In honor of our free exhibition We the People: The Radical Notion of Democracy, we invite you to join us for a conversation in our restaurant Eleven with 66th Secretary of State Dr. Condoleezza Rice.
 Drawing from her career and experiences as an educator, diplomat, and secretary of state, Dr. Rice will share her perspectives on how we create and sustain democracy through hard work, persistence, strong institutions, and dedicated citizens.

 Tickets are $15 ($12 for members, $5 for students), reserve your spot online or by calling Guest Services at (479) 657-2335 today.